Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Learning from Self-Sampled Solutions

 \subsection{Online Sampling and Filtering}

-For each specification $x$, we maintain a buffer $\br$ to save the different programs that are correct, \ie execute to the expected results.
+For each specification $x$, we maintain a buffer $\br$ to save the different solutions that are correct, \ie evaluate to the correct result.
 Note that the buffers are persistent and cumulative across training epochs.
-To add more programs in $\br$, we perform online sampling and filtering as follows. \\ \textbf{Online sampling (line 2 in \autoref{alg:main-algo}):} For each example $(x, y^*)$, the model samples a set candidate programs, \ie $\hat{Y}=\{\hy_i\}_{i=1}^n \sim \pt(\hy|x)$; \\ \textbf{Filtering incorrect programs (line 5 in \autoref{alg:main-algo}):} As not all sampled programs in $\hat{Y}$ are correct (thus not suitable for learning), we filter out all incorrect programs in $\hat{Y}$, \ie $\hat{Y}^* = \{\hy|\hy\in \hat{Y}; \mathcal{E}(\hy)=z^*\}$; \\ \textbf{Filtering duplicate programs (line 6 in \autoref{alg:main-algo}): } Because the model can sample programs that are correct but are "trivial variants" of other correct programs (\eg the program differs from another program only in whitespaces, comments or trivial statements like "\code{x = x * 1.0}"), we further filter the buffer to remove them.
-This process is essential to control the buffer quality for better learning.
-Concretely, we first perform filtering based on the linearized abstract syntax trees (ASTs) to eliminate the differences in whitespaces, etc; then we set a constraint on maximum number of lines using $y^*$ as the reference to prevent saving trivial variants.
+To add more solutions in $\br$, we perform online sampling and filtering as follows. \\ \textbf{Online sampling (line 4 in \autoref{alg:main-algo}):} With the NL question $x$ from each example $(x, y^*, z^*)$ as input, the model samples a set candidate solutions $\hat{Y}=\{\hy_i\}_{i=1}^n \sim \pt(\hy|x)$; \\ \textbf{Filtering incorrect solutions(line 7 in \autoref{alg:main-algo}):} As not all sampled solutions in $\hat{Y}$ are correct (thus not suitable for learning), we filter out all incorrect solutions in $\hat{Y}$, \ie $\hat{Y}^* = \{\hy|\hy\in \hat{Y}; \mathcal{E}(\hy)=z^*\}$; \\ \textbf{Filtering duplicate solutions (line 8 in \autoref{alg:main-algo}): } Because the model can sample solutions that are correct but are "trivial variants" of other already saved solutions (\eg the solution differs from another solution only in white spaces, comments or trivial steps like "\code{x = x * 1.0}"), we further filter the buffer to remove them.
+This is essential as all saved solutions will be directly used for learning and such undesired behavior from the model will be encouraged without the filtering process.\footnote{Our preliminary experiments also show that the performance greatly degenerates when such trivial variants are left in the buffer for learning.} Concretely, we first perform filtering based on the linearized abstract syntax trees (ASTs) to eliminate the differences in white space, etc; then we set a constraint on maximum number of lines using the number of lines in $y^*$ as the reference to prevent saving solutions with trivial steps.